elpuas/wc-nicaragua/src/slides/01-intro.md

 ---
 > ## When to Use Gatsby
-> This is my personal preference, I use Gatsby when I am building small-scale websites and blogs.
+> This is my personal preference, I use Gatsby when I am building my websites and blogs.
 The eco-system is perfect for hooking up to WordPress (it is literally a breeze) and there are some awesome guides on how to get going with it all.

 ---
-## Verdict?
+## Cons?
-# It depends.
+There are no cons choosing between GatsbyJS or NextJS, both are great tools and fit pretty well in the headless ecosystem.